North Iceland June 2024

 Traveling to and around Iceland

 I flew with EasyJet from Manchester to Keflavík International Airport, South of Reykjavík, basic cost of the flight was reasonable, but EasyJet do charge a lot more than Ryanair for hand and hold luggage, which tripled the flight cost.
 Also consider Icelandair for offers and EasyJet have just started flights to the Northern city of Akureyri, which are worth considering, if you just wish to visit North Iceland.
 The cost of most goods and services in Iceland is considerably more than in the UK.
 Car hire in particular, although a 4X4 Dacia Duster (Recommended), was not a lot more than a small hatchback.
 Diesel for the 4X4 was just under £2 a Litre.
 To the best of my knowledge all fuel pumps are pay by card, with cheaper fuel in the larger towns.
-There are plenty of stations in the remote areas, but more expensive.
+There are plenty of self service stations in the remote areas, but more expensive.
 Main roads are in very good condition, but expect to travel on a lot of dirt/gravel roads, which vary from good to rough in condition.
 They can be muddy and for the last few days of my visit very dry and dusty.
-Try to stay on the right side of the law while driving as I understand the fines for motor offences are punitive.
+Try to stay on the right side of the law while driving, as I understand the fines for motor offences are punitive.
 I was told to make sure I park my car facing the direction of travel as the police often prosecute if you don’t.
-Even by mid-June many roads are still closed due to snow/thawing snow the following web site shows the current road conditions https://umferdin.is/en It is possible to hire basic camper vans and for two the money saved on accommodation may be a good option, though in most cases you will have to pay for campsites, as at many locations overnight parking is prohibited.
+Even by mid-June many roads are still closed due to snow/thawing snow the following web site shows the current road conditions https://umferdin.is/en It is possible to hire basic camper vans and for two, the money saved on accommodation may be a good option, though in most cases you will have to pay for campsites, as at many locations overnight parking is prohibited.
 Most tourists and coaches seem to travel around Iceland on the No. 1 Road anticlockwise and this road can by very busy at times making birding from the car difficult.
-I found the roads around the central and northern Fjords, mostly quiet, with plenty of opportunities to stop for the wildlife.
+I found the roads around the northern Fjords, mostly quiet, with plenty of opportunities to stop for the wildlife.

 Accommodation & Eating

 Most nights I stayed in a hostel for around £50 a night, great on the 3 nights it was quiet in the hostel and I had rooms to myself, not so good the 3 nights, I had to share a small room.
 I also spent 3 nights in a hotel type hostel where I had a room to myself, which was also self-catering as the hostels for about £65.
 Expect to pay a lot more for a hotel, B&B etc. I took a lot of my own food in the way of microwavable rice, Batchelors Pasta ‘n’ Sauce and stir fry noodles along with tinned fish and sauces.
 For the rest of my food I went to Bonus and Netto supermarkets in the larger towns, which as seems the custom in Iceland do not open until 10 am.
 If you like a drink, then I suggest you purchase from the duty free as you leave the airport, considerably cheaper than elsewhere in Iceland, where you can only buy from government owned shops with a tax of 60%.
 A large beer in Sauòarkrókur when I wanted to spend my last local currency was about £9.
 The pub did not open until 9 pm., and the locals apparently do not come out until midnight!
-Eating out again is expensive, small takeaway fish & chips £11, Pizza £19, small chicken burger £19.
+Eating out again is expensive, small takeaway fish & chips £14, Pizza £19, small chicken burger £19.
 No need to take any Icelandic Krona, as everywhere seems to take cards and many places cards only.

 Weather

 Over my ten days, I could not ask for better weather conditions.
 The first few days were very cold with a strong northerly wind, overcast early morning but brighter midday and light rain from mid-afternoon.
 There had been unseasonably heavy late snow, just prior to my visit in the north, only the coast was snow free.
 This had the advantage of keeping many birds, that would be on the uplands down on the coast.
 Thereafter apart from a few misty mornings, it was none stop sun with temperatures reaching 20C one day.
+After I left Iceland. they had a very poor summer!

 Wildlife

 Bird life is almost everywhere, bar the most barren landscapes.
 All the breeding waders except the very rare Grey Phalarope are easy to find, even in towns and up in the mountains, Snipe particularly so.
 With the exception of Brunnich's Guillemot, most of Iceland’s breeding seabirds were found with ease, harbours always worth a look for the more uncommon gulls.
 I missed out on Great Skua as they mostly breed outside the areas I visited.
 Some duck species tend to be rather local, but if you visit enough habitats, most should be seen.
 The two divers are encountered on a regular basis, as are the two species of geese, but in the north at least Greylag seemed to outnumber Pink-footed.
 In the north passerines other than Wheatear, Redwings, White Wagtails and in urban areas Starlings are hard to come by.
 Snow Buntings were found once.
 I eventually found Redpol, one Blackbird, but failed on Goldcrest and Wren.
 The two raptors Merlin and Gyrfalcon, just hope and pray.
-I made no attempt to find White-tailed Eagle in the North Western Fjords and barely touched on their breeding areas.
+I made no attempt to find White-tailed Eagle in the North Western Fjords and barely touched on their breeding areas, I see plenty of in Central Europe.
 Three sighting of Arctic Foxes, all early morning or late in the evening.
 Did my whale trip from Húsavíc using ‘Friends of Moby Dick’, which was a converted trawler as opposed to the highspeed speedboats.
 There are many other whalewatching trips from other towns.
 I was concerned about my camera equipment on the speedboats and they cost twice as much as the trawlers!
 The speedboats have the advantage of getting to the whales quicker, on the trawlers you have a higher view to see further and keep dry.
 All the operators seem to keep in touch by radio, so you all see the same whales.

 Location in brackets are where I stayed the night